Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 Non-Loops are control structures that don't loop and only execute once

 ### if-then
-A common statement that used for executing a block of code if a specific condition is true
+A common statement that used for executing a block of code if the specific condition is `true`

 Example:
 ```lua